left-arrowCreated with Sketch.

 There are different aspects to consider while planning to travel to Lake Garda.
 Here’s the main things to analyze and to ponder upon.
 Our comprehensive guide will help you plan your dream vacation.

 • Getting there: you can fly into Verona or Milan airports and then take a train or bus to the lake.
 Alternatively, drive through the scenic Italian countryside and arrive at your destination in style.
 For a more relaxed journey, consider taking a scenic train ride along the shores of Lake Garda.
+Explore our Getting to Lake Garda guide!

 • Accomodations: Lake Garda offers a wide range of accommodation options to suit every budget and preference.
 From luxury hotels and resorts to cozy apartments and charming bed and breakfasts, there’s something for everyone.
+Take a look at our handpicked Lake Garda hotel selection!

 • Transportation: you can drive, take public transportation, rent a bike, or even sail around the lake.
 For those who prefer to explore on foot, there are plenty of hiking trails and walking paths, cable car included.
+Check out our transportation guide!

 • Best time to visit: Spring offers pleasant weather and fewer crowds.
 Summer is ideal for water sports.
 Autumn is a great time for hiking and wine tasting.
 Winter is quieter, with opportunities for skiing.